Codev020/CODTECH-Task1/README.md

 ### Project Phases:

-- **HTML Structure**: Define the basic layout of the to-do list using HTML elements like forms, input fields, and unordered lists.
+- **HTML Structure**: To Define the basic layout of the to-do list using HTML elements like forms, input fields, and unordered lists.
 - **CSS Styling**: Apply styles to enhance the visual appearance using CSS properties like color, font size, and layout.
 - **JavaScript Functionality**: Implement the core functionalities using JavaScript.
 This involves:
 Accessing and manipulating HTML elements using the Document Object Model (DOM).